Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ui/k0rdent-ui-usage.md

 ### Create a New ClusterDeployment

-To have {{{ docsVersionInfo.k0rdentName }}} a new cluster, click the "+ Create Cluster" button.
+To have {{{ docsVersionInfo.k0rdentName }}} create or deploy a new cluster, click the "+ Create Cluster" button.

 ![k0rdent-ui Cluster Detail](../assets/images/UI/k0rdent-ui-5.png)

 Start by naming the cluster; the cluster name should include only lowercase letters, numbers, and either `-` or `.` and must start and end with a letter or a number.
-You can place the cluster in the `kcm-system` namespace, but it is good practice to keep users limited to other namespaces.
+You can place the cluster in the `kcm-system` namespace, but it is good practice to limit users to accessing other namespaces.

-Next choose a `ClusterTemplate` on which to base the cluster.
-You will see all of the available templates listed; choose a template based on the provider to which you have credentials.
+Next. choose a `ClusterTemplate` on which to base the cluster.
+You will see all of the available templates listed; choose a template based on the provider for which you have credentials.

 ![k0rdent-ui Cluster Detail](../assets/images/UI/k0rdent-ui-6.png)